Driving under the influence (DUI) is different to standard drink-driving (PCA) offences.

 If you want to plead ‘not guilty,’ it’s important that you speak to an experienced traffic lawyer who will be able to advise you of your options in your circumstances.

-If it is your first DUI charge in the past five years, the maximum penalty is a fine of $2,200 and/or 9 months imprisonment.
+If it is your first major traffic offence in 5 years, the maximum penalty is a fine of $2,200 and/or 9 months imprisonment.

-If it is your second or subsequent DUI in the past five years, the maximum penalty is a fine of $3,300 and/or imprisonment for 12 months.
+If it is your second or more major traffic offence in the past five years, the maximum penalty is a fine of $3,300 and/or imprisonment for 12 months.

-However, these are maximum penalties, which means that they will only apply in the most serious cases.
-Usually, with the help of an experienced traffic lawyer, you will be able to avoid going to gaol.
+It is important to remember that these maximum penalties, which means that they will only apply in the most serious cases.

-A good lawyer can even help you get what is known as a ‘section 10,’ which is where you are found guilty of the offence but you avoid a criminal record, which can be particularly helpful if you are worried about how a conviction can affect your work or travel plans.
+A good lawyer can even help you get what is known as a ‘section 10 dismissal or conditional release order,’ which is where you are found guilty of the offence but you avoid a criminal record, which can be particularly helpful if you are worried about how a conviction can affect your work or travel plans.

 The types of penalties that the court can impose include: